langerak/superbackup/README.md

 # SuperBackup Backup Suite

 # What is SuperBackup?
-SuperBackup is a set of simple, yet powerful, bash scripts that allows users to create backups and MySQL dumps of the environments that the script is installed on.
+SuperBackup is a set of simple yet powerful bash scripts that allows users to create backups and MySQL dumps of the environments that the script is installed on.